mitchelkuijpers/puppet-daemontools/README.md

  * ensure: running, stopped. default: running
  * command: Command line to run service.
  * logpath: Directory to store log files in. default: /var/log/${name}
+ * service_script: Write your own service script if you need more control, if you use this it makes the command paramter obsolete.

 ## Usage